Arpaso/django-paypal-standard-ext/README.rst

 Template tags
 -------------

-This package provides one module with template tags: paypal, which has one defined tag: paypal_shortcut.
+This package provides one module with template tags: shortcut, which has one defined tag: paypal_shortcut.
 This tag returns rendered form to buy something.

 Example::